-by showing $ Q(M) < Q(\mathbb{S}_{+}^{n}) $.
-The existence of the minimization is discussed in several scenarios, classified by whether Weyl tensor vanishes or not, and whether a boundary point is umbilic or not.

-There are some critical technical differences between our approach and the classical one.
-In classical methods, the analysis of Yamabe quotient near the boundary determines the choices of different test functions due to classification of boundary points and the locally conformal flatness of the manifolds.
-In this article, we applies ideas of Kazdan and Warner \cite{KW2} in closed manifold case to construct global subsolutions and supersolutions when $ \eta_{1} < 0 $.
+The existence of the minimizer relies heavily on showing $ Q(M) < Q(\mathbb{S}_{+}^{n}) $.
+The existence of of a minimizer is broken down into several cases, depending on whether Weyl tensor vanishes or not, and whether a boundary point is umbilic or not.
+In particular, the analysis of the Yamabe quotient near the boundary requires different test functions depending on the nature of the Weyl tensor, the existence of umbilic points, and the vanishing of Weyl tensor on $ \partial M $.
+In contrast, when $ \eta_{1} < 0 $ we apply the idea of Kazdan and Warner \cite{KW2} from the closed manifold case to construct global sub-solutions and super-solutions.
 Historically this is also an easy case.

-The hard part is when $ \eta_{1} > 0 $.
-In classical analysis, subcritical solution are constructed, i.e. solving boundary Yamabe equation with subcritical nonlinear terms $ u^{s - 1}, s \in (2, p) $; then a limiting argument applies by taking $ s \rightarrow p^{-} $.
-This limiting process as well as the argument of nontriviality of the limit require $ Q(M) < Q(\mathbb{S}_{+}^{n}) $.
-In our method we bypass this by perturbing the coefficient of the zeroth order term of the differential operator, instead of the power of nonlinear term.
-The advantage is to keep the nonlinear term with the same power $ p - 1 $, which simplifies the limiting argument significantly in the sense that only $ Q(M) \leqslant Q(\mathbb{S}_{+}^{n}) $ is required.
-In particular, we use the local to global analysis developed in closed manifolds \cite{XU3}: first of all, we construct a local solution of a perturbed Yamabe equation $ -a\Delta_{g} u + (S_{g} + \beta) u = \lambda u^{p-1} $, $ \beta < 0 $, in a small domain $ \Omega $ with trivial Dirichlet boundary condition; secondly we apply monotone iteration scheme to obtain a global solution of perturbed Yamabe equation with Robin boundary condition $ B_{g} u = 0 $; lastly, we pass the limit by taking $ \beta \rightarrow 0^{-} $ and obtain the solution.
-In the last step, weak convergence is enough, and the nontriviality of the limit is easy to obtain.
+The hard case is when $ \eta_{1} > 0 $.
+In the classical approach, subcritical solutions are constructed, i.e. the boundary Yamabe equations with subcritical nonlinear terms $ u^{s - 1}, s \in (2, p) $ are solved; then a limiting argument as $ s \rightarrow p^{-} $ is required.
+This limiting process as well as the proof of the positivity of the limit require $ Q(M) < Q(\mathbb{S}_{+}^{n}) $.
+In our method we bypass this subcritical argument by perturbing the coefficient of the zeroth order term of the differential operator, instead of perturbing the exponent $ p -1 $ of the nonlinear term.
+Fixing the exponent simplifies the limiting argument significantly, as only $ Q(M) \leqslant Q(\mathbb{S}_{+}^{n}) $ is required.
+In particular, we use the local to global analysis developed for closed manifolds \cite{XU3}: first, we construct a local solution of the perturbed Yamabe equation $ -a\Delta_{g} u + (S_{g} + \beta) u = \lambda u^{p-1} $, $ \beta < 0 $, in a small interior domain $ \Omega $ with trivial Dirichlet boundary condition; secondly, we apply monotone iteration scheme to obtain a global solution of perturbed Yamabe equation with Robin boundary condition $ B_{g} u = 0 $; finally, we pass to the limit $ \beta \rightarrow 0^{-} $ to obtain a solution.
+The local analysis in the first step is essential in the limiting argument.